Get in Touch with Us!

 Call us at 785-462-7511

 Congratulations on your new addition!
 This can be an exciting time with rapid changes occurring for both mothers and their family.
 To help with this, we have a dedicated unit for expectant mothers and their newborn children.
 You will receive care from a dedicated staff familiar with the questions and care you and your newborn will need.
 It includes a designated hospital entrance and parking lot located on the west side of the hospital.
 Using this entrance will help you receive immediate care and notify us of your arrival.
 Please ask your family and visitors to use this entrance.

 Please bring valid picture identification and insurance card with you to assist in the admissions process.
-The admissions process will occur on the Obstetrics Unit.
+The admissions process will occur on the Obstetrics Unit or at preregistration.
 The standard hours for the admissions department are 7:15AM-5:00PM.
 Their phone number is (785) 460-1211.

 What Should I Bring for the Mother:

 Bringing the following items with you will make your childbirth more convenient and comfortable:

 - Contacts (including case and solution) or glasses.

 - Hair bands, lip balm, hand lotion, and other toiletries.

 - Cell Phone or prepaid calling card.